two-frontiers-project/two-frontiers-project.github.io/README.md

 ## Getting Started

-1. **Start with the Handbook**: Download and review the [Field Handbook PDF](https://github.com/two-frontiers-project/2FP-Field-Handbook/blob/main/2FP_handbook_V11.pdf?raw=1) to understand our standardized protocols
+1. **Start with the Handbook**: Download and review the [Field Handbook PDF](https://github.com/two-frontiers-project/2FP-Field-Handbook/blob/main/2FP_handbook_V11.pdf?raw=1) to understand our standardized protocols (or look at its embedded for on this site)
 2. **Navigate the Repository**: Use the sidebar to explore specific tools and protocols
 3. **Choose Your Tools**: Select hardware, software, or templates that fit your research needs
 4. **Follow Protocols**: Implement our standardized methodologies to ensure data compatibility